carolinebelle/MatrixTodo/README.md

 ![Simulator Screen Shot - iPod touch (7th generation) - 2022-08-11 at 23 30 25](https://user-images.githubusercontent.com/71263658/184285366-c38d31d6-116b-4534-83df-92cc1085c7a6.png)

+## Privacy Policy

+This app is not connected to the internet and does not collect any personal identifying information from any users.
+All data is stored locally on the device.

 ## Background

 This is my first flutter app.
-This project was made over two days as a way to learn flutter while on a vacation.